 Historically, the principles of feng shui were widely used to orient buildings in an auspicious manner—often spiritually significant structures such as tombs but also dwellings and other structures.
 Feng shui means "wind water," two of earth's flowing elements.

 Incorporating Feng Shui in Your Home

 You do not need to have a deep understanding of feng shui principles in order to start applying feng shui in your home.
 Just say you believe in universal energy flowing through everything, and then embrace feng shui in your home remodel or redecorating.

 It is helpful to identify which areas of your home need help the most.
-For example, you might feel very good about your kitchen and your living room, thus tend to spend quite a bit of time there, but your bedroom, bathrooms and your closets are neglected.
+For example, you might feel very good about your kitchen and your living room, thus tending to spend quite a bit of time there, but your bedroom, bathrooms, and closets are neglected.
 Do not completely ignore the areas that feel like too much work, such as the attached garage, the laundry room, or the closets.
 In feng shui, the house is viewed as a whole being in which one part is intricately connected to the other.
 Understand that one neglected area may sooner or later spread negative energy throughout your whole house.

 Define a feng shui plan for your house or a list of priorities to bring the current state of your home closer to the state of your desired home.
 Know that with a strong intent and with enough perseverance, a harmonious home with great energy can be yours to enjoy.

 Feng Shui Hot Spots

 Front door color, door placement, and staircase placement in the home can affect how energy flows through your home.
 The front door, as the main portal for energy to enter the home, is very important.
 For example, if you have a staircase immediately at the front door, how does energy travel through the rest of the house?
 There are some fixes like the placement of plants, mirrors, and furniture that can diffuse the energy throughout the house.